alonisser/abstractions-talk/presentation.md

 * Abstractions are evolving while our tools and languages less so. this is becoming painful.

-* What are the ways we can mitigate this
+* What are the ways we can mitigate this?

-* When is the point of "too much" abstraction
+* When and where is the point of "too much" abstraction?

-* Is it possible to automated "linting" of too much abstraction?
+* Is it possible to automate "linting" of too much abstraction?

 ---